AresMUSH/aresmush.com/tutorials/install/digital-ocean.md

 {% include pretty_image.html file='/install-ares/droplet.png' %}

 {:start="2"}
 2. Select a size.
-The 1GB droplet meets all of Ares' minimum system requirements, including the Web Portal.
-You can always upgrade the droplet size later if you need to.
+The 2GB droplet will suit most Ares games.
+Giant games may need more RAM, but you can always upgrade later.
+You *can* get by on 1GB if need be, but it will require some extra work during upgrades.
 3. Don't add block storage.
 4. Select a region close to you.
 5. Don't add additional options.